 What is the Global Benefits and Compensation Roundtable?

-The Global Benefits and Compensation Roundtable is a bi-monthly educational webinar, hosted by The Conference Board, focused on cross-border retirement, welfare, and executive compensation topics affecting multinational businesses.
+The Global Benefits and Compensation Roundtable is a quarterly educational webinar, hosted by The Conference Board, focused on cross-border retirement, welfare, and executive compensation topics affecting multinational businesses.

 The mission of the Roundtable is to: (i) provide education in an area that is becoming increasingly important and where knowledge is not concentrated in a small number of source materials or among a discreet group of professionals; and (ii) address current topics that inherently involve cross-border considerations as contrasted with a country by country review.